 - The Second Award of the Polish Film Competition.

 The Jury holds the right to award other prizes and recognitions in the International Film Competition and in the Polish Film Competition.

 During the Festival, other prizes – not awarded by the Jury – will be also given (including the People’s Choice Award, awards from sponsors).

-The official announcement of the Jury’s decisions will be made public on 5th December 2021 during the online Final Gala.
+The official announcement of the Jury’s decisions will be made public on 5th December 2021 during the Final Gala (traditional/live or virtual/online).
 During the Gala, the winners will receive symbolic cheques visually representing the prizes.
 The actual financial prizes will be transferred to winners’ bank accounts after the end of the Gala – by 15th January 2022.

-The entry of a film into the Film Competition is equal to a permission for: presentations of the film during the Festival and using fragments of the film in marketing materials.
-The submitter grands his or her permission for publication of information concerning the film (in written and photographic form) both at the Festival website and in all official Festival publications and press materials.
+The entry of a film into the Film Competition is equal to a permission for: presentations of the film during the Festival (live and/or online format) and using fragments of the film in marketing materials.
+The submitter grands his or her permission for publication of information concerning the film (in written and photographic form) both at the Festival website, Festival’s online platform at playkrakow.com and in all official Festival publications and press materials.